 Children inherit eating habits from their parents, so it’s important to pay attention to what your family consumes at home.
 Junk or fast food, sugary sodas or energy drinks, may give you a quick boost, but in the long run they make your body and mind sluggish.
 There’s plenty of research that shows a significant correlation between high sugar/high fat diets and a number of disruptive emotional issues such as anxiety, depression, and ADD in children.
 Good parents educate their kids about food and involve them in food preparation and meal planning.
 They make choosing healthy foods fun and applaud their kid’s efforts.
 Early childhood eating habits leave imprints that rarely fade.
 Give your kids better food choices and you’re laying the foundation for health and wellness that they’ll carry with them as adults

-The Gateway to Personal Growth
+The Gateway to Healthy Parenting and Personal Growth

 Parenting is one of the most profound growth-inducing experiences that you’ll ever know.
 It challenges you to be a better human being, to elevate your state of life, and expand your vision.
 It also offers you a rare opportunity: the chance to heal your own childhood wounds by being the parent you always wanted when you were a kid.

-In the words of Buddhist scholar Daisaku Ikeda, “It may seem that parents teach the child, but in the end it is the other way around.
+In the words of Buddhist scholar Daisaku Ikeda, “It may seem that parents teach the child, but in the end, it is the other way around.
 Bringing up children is a way for parents to become more complete themselves.” www.seangrover.com